India News | CBI Takes over Investigation Against Param Bir Singh | LatestLY

 On the directions of the Supreme Court, the Special Crime unit of the central agency registered the cases late Tuesday evening.

-All the five FIRs registered in Thane and Mumbai have now been re-registered by the CBI as its own cases in accordance with its manual, they said.
+All the five FIRs registered in Thane and Mumbai have now been re-registered by the CBI as its own cases in accordance with its procedure, they said.

+The cases pertain to various allegations including the persecution of a police inspector for not heeding to "illegal verbal instructions" of Singh, the then Thane Police Commissioner, to delete the names of some accused from a case probed by him.

+He is also accused of extorting Rs nine lakh and mobile phones worth Rs 2.92 lakh in connivance with a Mumbai Police inspector from a partner in a bar, besides crores of rupees from three builders.

-The Supreme Court had on March 24 transferred the investigation of these cases to the CBI, saying "a very murky affair is going on amid echelons of power".
+The Supreme Court had on March 24 transferred the investigation of these cases to the CBI on the petition of Singh, saying "a very murky affair is going on amid echelons of power".

 A bench of justices S K Kaul and M M Sundresh had said a thorough investigation was required to regain the faith of people in the state police.